digEmAll/bsearchtools/README.md

 ### Benchmarks :

-- Get indexes of elements between in range `[7000,7500]` in a random numeric vector of `1e6` elements :
+- Get indexes of elements in range `[7000,7500]` of a random numeric vector of `1e6` elements :

 ```r